UglukFearless/fast-arena-mvp/docs/domain/combat.md

 ## Round Lifecycle For Effect Processing

-This section defines key round phases as a design baseline for item and status effects.
+This section defines business phases where active effects may influence a round.
+The phase names are domain-oriented and describe gameplay semantics.
-Phases marked **[Planned]** are not yet implemented.
+Phases or rules marked **[Planned]** are intentionally kept as navigation markers for upcoming behavior.

 ### Phase A: Round Start

 - Available hero actions while both participants are alive:
 	- attack,
-	- use combat item (planned).
+	- use combat item **[Planned]**.
 - Once HP reaches 0, combat round action is no longer available and combat goes to finalization.
-- Active timed effects have their duration decremented at round start. **[Planned]**
+- Active effects are normalized at round start according to their stacking rules. **[Planned]**
 - If item usage is chosen:
-	- Apply instant effects (e.g. HP restore) before any dice rolls.
+	- item effects start influencing the round before initiative,
-	- Apply persistent effect registration (e.g. Ability override, strike power bonus).
-	- Remove the consumed item from the pocket.
+	- consumed item is removed from pocket,
-	- Proceed to Phase B in passive mode (hero does not attack this round).
+	- hero enters passive mode for this round (hero does not attack). **[Planned]**

 ### Phase B: Strike Claim

 - Resolve initiative rolls (`d6` each) and base strike power by difference.
-- Determine effective Ability for both sides: use Ability override value if active, otherwise `floor(currentHP / 10)`. **[Override resolution Planned]**
+- Determine effective Ability for both sides: use override value if an active effect requires it, otherwise `floor(currentHP / 10)`. **[Planned]**
 - Apply Ability-derived advantage mitigation.
 - If hero is in passive mode this round due to item usage: hero's roll is used only for defense; a higher hero roll does not result in a strike.
 - If resulting strike power is less than 1 (or hero is passive and opponent does not hit), the round ends as a draw.